Kenneth Baker, Baron Baker of Dorking: After 1992

-After the 1992 general election Baker left the government rather than accept demotion to the job of Welsh Secretary.
+Following the 1992 general election Baker left the government rather than accept demotion to the job of Welsh Secretary.
 He was appointed a member of the Order of the Companions of Honour (CH) on 13 April 1992.
 He proposed the Loyal Address in the Queen's Speech debate on 6 May 1992, following the general election.
 He chose not to stand for re-election to the House of Commons in 1997, and on 16 June was created a life peer as Baron Baker of Dorking, of Iford in the County of East Sussex.

 Baker was interviewed in 2012 as part of The History of Parliament's oral history project.

 Since 2019, Baker has campaigned for the abolition of General Certificate of Secondary Education (GCSE) examinations, which he introduced as Secretary of State for Education.
-Baker believes the certificate to be redundant as it fails in creating skills wanted by employers, is incompatible with the new age 18 school leaving age and causes poor mental health in the youth.
+Baker believes the certificate to be redundant as it fails in creating skills wanted by employers, is incompatible with the new age 18 school-leaving age and causes poor mental health in the youth.
 When the annual GCSE examinations were cancelled twice during the COVID-19 pandemic, Baker believed there to be increasing opposition to their return and considered it a "great opportunity" to abolish them.
-Baker also criticised government plans to replace Business and Technology Education Council (BTEC) qualifications with T-Levels as "vandalism", instead preferring to maintain the status quo where both BTECs and T-Levels are available to students.
+Baker also criticised government plans to replace Business and Technology Education Council (BTEC) qualifications with T Levels as "vandalism", instead preferring to maintain the status quo where both BTECs and T-Levels are available to students.

 In September 2019, Baker criticised attempts by Prime Minister Boris Johnson to deselect rebel Conservative MPs at the next general election.